tobx/sweet-potator/README.md

-# Sweet Potator 🍠
+# Sweet Potator

-Recipe site generator
+Sweet Potator is a static recipe site generator.